mayur1710/Covid-19-Impact-Analysis-Dashboard/README.md

    pandas
    ```

-4. Download the `state_wise_daily.csv` file from the relevant source and save it in the project directory.
+4. Download the `state_wise_daily.csv` file (make sure the file is in your project directory).

-5. Run the app:
+5. Run the application:
    ```bash
    python app.py
    ```

-6. Open your web browser and visit:
+6. Open your browser and go to:
    ```
    http://127.0.0.1:8050/
    ```

 ## Usage

-### Interactive Dashboard
+Once you launch the application, you can interact with the following elements:
-- **Dropdowns**: Select options from dropdown menus to filter data:
+- **Dropdowns**: Use the dropdown menus to filter data:
-  - Choose the commodity (Mask, Sanitizer, Oxygen) to display its graph.
+  - Select a commodity (Mask, Sanitizer, Oxygen) to visualize its usage over time.
-  - Choose the COVID-19 zone (Red, Blue, Green, Orange) to display its pie chart.
+  - Select a COVID-19 zone (Red, Blue, Green, Orange) to see the zone distribution.

-- **Bar Chart**: Displays state-level COVID-19 data, including total cases, hospitalized, recovered, or deceased based on the dropdown selection.
+- **Bar Chart**: View a bar chart of state-specific data (total, hospitalized, recovered, or deceased cases) based on the dropdown selection.

-- **Line Graph**: Visualizes the distribution of commodities like Mask, Sanitizer, and Oxygen across different statuses.
+- **Line Graph**: View the trend for commodities (Mask, Sanitizer, Oxygen) based on the status dropdown.

-- **Pie Chart**: Shows the distribution of COVID-19 zones (Red, Blue, Green, Orange) across states.
+- **Pie Chart**: View the distribution of the COVID-19 zones (Red, Blue, Green, Orange).

+## Example

+When you open the app, you will see an interactive dashboard with:
+- A summary of COVID-19 statistics, including total cases, active cases, recovered cases, and deaths.
+- A bar chart for the selected category (Hospitalized, Recovered, etc.).
+- A line graph for the chosen commodity (Mask, Sanitizer, Oxygen).
+- A pie chart that shows the distribution of COVID-19 zones.

 ## Contributing

-If you want to contribute to this project, follow these steps:
+We welcome contributions to this project!
+If you'd like to help, follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).
 3. Make your changes.
 4. Commit your changes (`git commit -am 'Add feature'`).
-5. Push to the branch (`git push origin feature-name`).
+5. Push to your branch (`git push origin feature-name`).
 6. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements
+- Data Source: The data used in this project is publicly available and can be found in the `state_wise_daily.csv` file.
+- Libraries: This project uses Dash, Plotly, Pandas, and Bootstrap.

 ---

-This `README.md` includes an overview, setup instructions, usage examples, and how others can contribute to the project.
-Make sure to replace the placeholder links like `https://github.com/yourusername/covid-dashboard.git` with actual links relevant to your project.
+Make sure to replace the placeholder for `state_wise_daily.csv` with the actual file location or description of the source where users can get the data file.